 Contact a Wrongful Termination Attorney

 If you believe that you are a victim of wrongful termination, contact our wrongful termination attorney at The Brown Firm today.
 We can help you determine if your firing goes against any state or federal employment laws, and help bring your case to the forefront.
-Call our office to schedule a free consultation and see how we can help you protect your rights.
+Call our office to schedule a consultation and see how we can help you protect your rights.